EdoardoCostantini/evs-lookalike/README.md

 2. Download the target data and place it in the `data` folder
 3. Run `1-generate-data.R` to generate a toy dataset as a subsample of the original data
 4. Run `2-generate-synthetic.R` to create a synthetic version of the toy dataset.
+5. Run `3-clean-synthetic.R` to create a cleaned version of the toy dataset, ready to be used in example imputations.